augustl/cljs-issue-filter-conj-hashcode/README.md

 # TLDR

-If you conj onto the result of filter/remove etc, you'll get wrong hash codes from the values.
+If you conj onto the result of filter/remove etc, you'll get wrong hash codes.

 # Steps to reproduce